Back to Journal

 Homeowner Guide

 Florida property tax appeal process — how assessments work, when to appeal, how to file with the Value Adjustment Board, and what evidence wins.
+With the exact statutes, deadlines, and county-by-county filing links for Central Florida.

 Florida property taxes are calculated based on your property's assessed value — and that assessed value can be challenged through the Value Adjustment Board process.
 Most homeowners never appeal because they don't know the process exists, or they miss the filing window.
 This guide explains how it works and when an appeal is worth pursuing.